Asymmetric Feedback Learning in Online Convex Games: Convergence Results for Strongly Monotone Games

-To end this section, we would like to briefly explain the challenges in the proof of Algorithm~~\ref{alg:algorithm_asym}.
-Algorithm~\ref{alg:algorithm_asym} is a combination of the pure first-order and zeroth-order methods in the sense that some agents use the first-order method while others use the zeroth-order method.
-However, the Nash equilibrium convergence analysis of Algorithm~\ref{alg:algorithm_asym} cannot be obtained by directly combining the results of the pure first-order and zeroth-order methods, since the dynamics of the two groups of agents, i.e., agents with first-order gradient feedback and zeroth-order oracles, are coupled together.
-This locally coupled effect, combined with the setting of diminishing parameters, complicates the analysis of Nash equilibrium convergence of the whole system.
-As shown in the proof, we need to reconstruct the smoothed function and analyze the new dynamics for the asymmetric agents.
+To end this section, we would like to briefly explain the challenges in the proof of Theorem~\ref{theorem:NE}.
+Algorithm~\ref{alg:algorithm_asym} is a combination of the pure first- and zeroth-order methods.
+However, the Nash equilibrium convergence analysis of Algorithm~\ref{alg:algorithm_asym} cannot be obtained by directly combining the results of these two pure methods, since the dynamics of the two groups of agents, i.e., agents with first-order gradient information and zeroth-order oracles, are coupled together.
+On the one hand, agents with access to zeroth-order oracles spread their randomness to the dynamics of the agents with first-order gradient information.
+On the other hand, the presence of first-order agents slightly disrupt the coordination among those agents with zeroth-order oracles aiming to minimize the smoothed cost function.
+This coupled dynamics, combined with the setting of diminishing parameters, complicates the analysis of Nash equilibrium convergence of the whole system.